Formal category theory in $\infty$-equipments I: Introduction

 \section{Introduction}

-In the field of \textit{formal category theory}, the goal is to distill the fundamental concepts that enable one to make sense of category theory internal to a 2-category; the archetype being the ambient 2-category of (small) categories.
-Ideally, one would then obtain an umbrella framework that encompasses enriched category theory, indexed category theory, internal category theory, and fibered category theory.
-In this paper, we will aim to extend the methods from this field to the higher categorical setting.
+\textit{Formal category theory} is concerned with distilling the fundamental concepts that enables one to define a category theory internal to an ambient structure such as a 2-category.
+The archetypical example is given by the ambient 2-category of (small) categories.
+Ideally, one would like to obtain an umbrella framework that encompasses internal and indexed category theory, enriched category theory, and relative category theory among others.
+In this article, we will extend the existing methods of strict formal category theory to the higher categorical context.

-Partly, this is already being pursued by Riehl and Verity in their successful \textit{synthetic} or \textit{formal} treatise of the foundations of $\infty$-category theory.
+A similar extension was already made by Riehl and Verity in their successful formal treatise of the foundations of $\infty$-category theory.
 Nowadays, one can find a complete introduction to $\infty$-category theory from this perspective \cite{RiehlVerity}.
-The formal (higher) category theory one will encounter in this paper, is, in contrast, not designed to study $\infty$-categories ex nihilo.
-Instead, we will use the strength of existing $\infty$- and $(\infty,2)$-categorical methods to set up formal category theories internal to an $(\infty,2)$-category.
-This can then be specialized to enriched, internal, indexed, and fibered $\infty$-category theory, and combined flavors of these.

-One of the motivations for pursuing this project lies in giving new (conceptual) foundations of the theory of indexed (or parametrized) $\infty$-categories, particularly, equivariant $\infty$-categories.
-Indexed $\infty$-category theory was introduced by Barwick, Dotto, Glasman, Nardin and Shah in \cite{ExposeI}.
-Its fundamental notions were further studied by Shah \cite{Shah}.
-Another far-developed approach to indexed $\infty$-category theory, more generally, to internal $\infty$-category theory, is due to Martini and Wolf \cite{MartiniWolf}.
-In the sequel to this paper \cite{EquipII}, we will develop machinery to formally retrieve the fundamental results of \cite{Shah} using the theory of this article.

-The starting insight in the development of formal category theory is the following: merely having the structure of an ambient 2-category or more generally, an ambient $(\infty,2)$-category, is inadequate to define all desirable (internal) categorical notions.
-Such a structure would give a good notion of (internal) adjunctions.
-However, the ambient $(\infty,2)$-category is incapable of expressing the expected defining properties of fully faithful arrows or pointwise Kan extensions in general, to name just two examples.

-Let us illustrate this with a first naive approach.
-If $\X$ is a $(\infty,2)$-category\footnote{We will make precise which model we use in \ref{section.two-dim-cat-theory}.} (or, for illustrative purposes, a 2-category), one could attempt to define a notion of fully faithful arrows as follows.
-Namely, say that an arrow $f : x \rightarrow y$ in $\X$ is fully faithful if and only if for every object $z \in \X$, the induced pushforward functor
+The approach that will be presented in this article is closely related to the one by Riehl--Verity.
+There is also a synthetic approaches outside traditional foundations that build on a homotopical interpretation of Martin-L\"of's dependent type theory, called \textit{homotopy type theory} \cite{hottbook}.
+In \cite{RiehlShulman}, Riehl and Shulman introduce an extension of this type theory called \textit{simplicial homotopy type theory} which yields a formal language to reason about $\infty$-categories.
+A nice exposition of this formalism can be found in \cite[Section 4]{RiehlUndergrads}.